MEET OUR FACULTY

 Dr. Carole S. Vetter joined the department in 1999 after completing a Sports Medicine Fellowship at the University of Utah that same year.
 She now serves as the Residency Program Director for the department.
 A native Wisconsinite, Dr. Vetter graduated from The University of Wisconsin – Madison in 1988 with a bachelor of science in Biochemistry and a minor in Athletic Training.
 She became a Certified Athletic Trainer in 1989 and during the 1989 academic year, worked as a staff Athletic Trainer for the Women’s Athletic Department at the University of Minnesota.
 Dr. Vetter received her doctor of medicine degree from the Medical College of Wisconsin in 1993.
 From 1993 to 1998, Dr. Vetter completed a residency in orthopaedic surgery at the Medical College of Wisconsin.

-Dr. Vetter is a Professor of Orthopaedic Surgery in the Sports Medicine Division.
-She is Medical Director of the Froedtert and Medical College Sports Medicine Clinic.
-She serves as team physician for the US Speedskating Team and the Milwaukee Torrent.
-She is assistant team physician to the Milwaukee Ballet and the Milwaukee Mustangs.
-Her previous experience in sports medicine include positions as assistant team physician for the University of Utah football and soccer teams, staff physician for the Park City Ski Clinic, and team physician for “Stars and Stripes European Soccer Tour.”
+Her previous experience in sports medicine include positions as assistant team physician for the University of Utah football and soccer teams, and staff physician for the Park City Ski Clinic.
 She was a volunteer physician for the 2002 Winter Olympic games in Salt Lake City, Utah.

 - Clinical Interests